Towards a Software Architecture Description for Tax Compliance: Research Method

+We adopt an evaluation research approach and conduct a \emph{judgment study} to examine to what extent a deliberately minimal software architecture description is perceived by tax experts as making implicit cross-border licensing of multinational enterprises visible and interpretable.

-As the main contribution of this study, we focus on the evaluation (confirmatory) part of our research on tax compliance in the context of software architecture.
-To evaluate the software architecture description for its intended purpose, we conducted semi-structured interviews with four tax experts which makes our study a judgment study.
-In a judgment study, researchers gather empirical data from a group of participants who are asked to judge or rate behaviors, to respond to a request or ``stimulus'' offered by a researcher, or to discuss a given topic of interest \citep{Stol2018}. \cite{Stol2018} compare judgment studies to a courtroom: a panel of participants (the jury) is carefully and systematically selected.
-In a courtroom, evidence is presented (a stimulus) and eventually the jury returns a verdict.
-The setting itself (i.e., the courtroom) is only manipulated to the extent that it aims to be neutral and not distract the participants from the matter at hand (i.e., the case).
-The goal of a judgment study is to seek generalizability over the responses, rather than generalizability to a population of actors \citep{Stol2018}.
+In a judgment study, researchers gather empirical data from a group of participants who are asked to judge or rate behaviors, respond to a request or \emph{stimulus} offered by a researcher, or discuss a given topic of interest \citep{Stol2018}.
+Stol and Fitzgerald compare judgment studies to a courtroom: a panel of participants (the jury) is carefully and systematically selected, evidence is presented in the form of a stimulus, and the jury eventually returns a verdict \citep{Stol2018}.
+The setting is only manipulated to the extent that it remains neutral and does not distract participants from the matter at hand.
+The goal of a judgment study is to achieve generalizability over responses rather than generalizability to a population of actors \citep{Stol2018}.
+Consequently, a small, carefully selected panel of domain experts is appropriate for this type of evaluation.

-Therefore, we systematically sampled our experts from both opposing perspectives in a tax audit: \begin{itemize} \item the company perspective as the provider represented by a tax advisor \item the tax authority perspective as the recipient of such documentation represented by a tax auditor \end{itemize}

-We selected the participants from our professional network.
-None of the participants were compensated for their participation.
-Additionally, none of the participants are currently working or have previously worked with any members of the author team, neither in an academic nor in a professional context. \Cref{tab:interviewees} provides an overview of our interviewees and their backgrounds.

-The stimulus for the panel of four tax experts is a software architecture description of the implicit license structure of a globally distributed software architecture of a multinational enterprise.

-We ensured privacy and confidentiality for all actors (i.e., the involved companies, tax authorities, and tax advisors) by conducting the interviews separately and removing all company-specific information.
-We also altered the geographical distribution of the subsidiaries to make our company not identifiable in any sense on the one hand but also to give the reader a better impression of globally distributed software architecture on the other hand.
-The interview guidelines are publicly available\footnote{\url{https://zenodo.org/records/10214942}}.
+In our study, a software architecture description of a large industrial software system serves as the evaluation stimulus.
+The stimulus comprises an architecture viewpoint and a single architecture view constructed in accordance with that viewpoint, together forming the software architecture description under evaluation.
+The experts’ assessments of this stimulus, collected through semi-structured interviews, constitute the empirical data of the study.